 - ESG Integration.
 When making investment decisions, including the ongoing assessment and monitoring of the Sub-Fund's holdings, the Investment Manager uses fundamental research to assess target issuers.
 As part of the AB Stewardship Approach, fundamental research includes the consideration of ESG factors, meaning the Investment Manager will assess ESG factors for a target issuer at every stage of the investment decision-making process.
-This includes ESG scoring of equity securities.

-- Engagement.
-The Investment Manager encourages issuers to undertake actions that may promote better outcomes for environmental and social objectives as well as benefits to financial outcomes of the issuer and/or the Sub-Fund.

-- Exclusions listed out in the Prospectus.
+This includes ESG scoring of equity securities. - Engagement.
+The Investment Manager encourages issuers to undertake actions that may promote better outcomes for environmental and social objectives as well as benefits to financial outcomes of the issuer and/or the Sub-Fund. - Exclusions listed out in the Prospectus.
 The Sub-Fund excludes investments in certain sectors as further outlined in the Prospectus.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained impact are the most significant negative impacts of investment decision on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.